p0p4/Fullstack-Open/part4/bloglist-backend/README.md

 ### Run tests

-_Avoid running all tests in parallel, specify one test at a time..._
+_Avoid running all test files in parallel, specify one at a time..._

 ```shell
 # in project root